ThomasWilshaw/olive/architecture.md

 extremely detailed comments and others have none at all, however most function names are fairly explicit.

+- `/.github`

+  Files related to GitHub.com features like GitHub Actions workflows and issue templates.

 - `/app`

-  All the source code is contained in this folder.
+  All the application source code is contained in this folder.

+  - `main.cpp`

+    Initializes Qt and various other libraries.
+It also contains the command line parsing to decide whether Olive should run with a graphical interface or in headless mode (incomplete).

   - `core.cpp`

-    The main central Olive application instance.
+    The central Olive application instance, started by `main.cpp`.
 Allows for a lot of the interaction between various sections of the code base.

-  - `main.cpp`

-    Initializes Qt and various other libraries as well as starting the Command Line Interface if it is required.

   - `/audio`